DOH-PNT0303/h5n1_ha_na_nextstrain/data_retrieval/README.md

 ## Conclusion

-Following these steps, we will curate the data, generate the required contextual sequences, and prepare the dataset for constructing a concatenated HA-NA phylogenetic tree for recent H5N* sequences from Oregon and Washington.
+Following these steps, we curate the data, generate the required contextual sequences, and prepare the dataset for constructing a concatenated HA-NA phylogenetic tree for recent H5N* sequences from Oregon and Washington.